FolaisSK/CC201/labs/3_K8sScaleAndUpdate/instructions.md

 ```
 {: codeblock}

-This creates a service of type ClusterIP.
+This creates a service of type **ClusterIP**.

 <img src="images/step_3.4.png"><br/>

 5. Open a new terminal window using `Terminal > New Terminal`.
 <img src="images/step_3.5.png"><br/>

 6. Cluster IPs are only accesible within the cluster.
 To make this externally accessible, we will create a proxy.
-Note that this is not how you would make an application externally accessible in a production scenario.
+>> **Note:** This is not how you would make an application externally accessible in a production scenario.
 Run this command in the new terminal window since your environment variables need to be accessible in the original window for subsequent commands.
 ```
 kubectl proxy
 ```